 Advanced gum disease, or periodontitis, will require a deep professional dental cleaning called scaling and root planing.
 Your dentist may also recommend antibiotic therapy to combat the infection.
 Severe cases of periodontitis will be referred to a specialist for care.

-If you've noticed the first signs of gum disease, or it's time for your next dental cleaning and checkup, contact your team at MD Smiles today to schedule your dental appointment.
+If you've noticed the first signs of gum disease, or it's time for your next dental cleaning and checkup, contact your team at Jennifer Sokolosky DMD today to schedule your dental appointment.